Irinej Dobrijević: Bishop

 Based on the decision of the Holy Council of Bishops on May 26, 2006, he was elected Bishop of the Diocese of Australia and New Zealand.
 He was promoted to the rank of Archimandrite on June 18, 2006.
-He was consecrated on July 15, 2006 in the Church of St. Michael the Archangel in Belgrade.
-The ordination was performed, on behalf of His Holiness Patriarch Pavle of Serbia, by His Eminence Archbishop of Cetinje and Metropolitan of Montenegro and the Littoral Amfilohije, with the concelebration of 16 bishops.
-He was installed as bishop of the Australian-New Zealand Serbian Orthodox Church on October 21, 2006, by His Eminence Bishop Chrysostom of Bihać-Petrovica, a member of the Holy Synod of Bishops, in the pro-cathedral of St. Sava at Elanora Heights in Sydney.
+He was consecrated on July 15, 2006, in the Church of St. Michael the Archangel in Belgrade.
+The ordination was performed, on behalf of His Holiness Patriarch Pavle of Serbia, by His Eminence Archbishop of Cetinje and Metropolitan of Montenegro and the Littoral Amfilohije, with the concelebration of sixteen bishops.
+He was installed as Bishop of the Diocese of Australia and New Zealand on October 21, 2006, by His Grace Bishop Hrizostom of Bihać and Petrovac, a member of the Holy Synod of Bishops, in the Cathedral of St. Sava at Elanora Heights in Sydney.

 At the parallel session of the Diocesan Council of the Diocese of Australia-New Zealand and the Church-People's Assembly of the Diocese for Australia and New Zealand of the Metropolis of New Gračanica, in September 2010, the unique Constitution of the Metropolis of Australia-New Zealand was adopted, which achieved complete ecclesiastical-administrative unity of the Serbian Orthodox Church in the diaspora.
-The following year, Bishop Irinej was elected bishop of the Metropolis of Australia-New Zealand.
+The following year, Bishop Irinej was elected Bishop of the Diocese of Australia and New Zealand.

-At the regular May session of the Holy Synod of Bishops, on May 26, 2016, Bishop Irinej was elected as the bishop of the Eparchy of Eastern America, and the former bishop Mitrofan (Kodić) was elected as the bishop of the vacant Canadian Diocese.
-Protosyncellus Siluan (Mrakić) was elected as the new bishop of the Metropolis of Australia-New Zealand.
+At the regular May session of the Holy Synod of Bishops, on May 26, 2016, Bishop Irinej was elected as the Bishop of the Eparchy of Eastern America, and the former bishop Mitrofan (Kodić) was elected as the Bishop of the vacant Canadian Diocese.
+Protosyncellus Siluan (Mrakić) was elected as the new Bishop of the Diocese of Australia and New Zealand.